Enhanced Earnings Questionnaire

 - Compute the after-tax earnings of both the top-line and base-line amounts by applying federal, state and local income tax rates, as well as the Social Security and Medicare tax rates in effect on the valuation date.

-- Determine the difference between the net after-tax earnings of each earnings base is the net enhanced earnings capacity attributable to the degree.
+- Determine the difference between the net after-tax earnings of each earnings base and the net enhanced earnings capacity attributable to the degree.